nhinojos/tic-tac-toe/README.md

 To recreate Tic-Tac-Toe in Python.

 ### Criteria
-- Include tutorial
+- Include tutorial.
 - Automated opponent, ranging in difficulties.
-Easiest should be a bot who randomly guesses, which hardest should be impossible to beat
+Easiest should be a bot who randomly guesses, which hardest should be impossible to beat.
 - User agency over piece type, who goes first, optional pre-game tutorial, and bot difficulty.

 ### Method & Results